-Volunteers are an important part of any organization’s team.
-At Ecosource we appreciate the incredible volunteers we have worked with over the years.
-We offer supportive and exciting opportunities for volunteers looking to connect further with their communities and contribute to a healthier environment.
+Volunteers are an important part of our organization.
+At Ecosource we appreciate the incredible volunteers that have worked with us over the years.
+We offer exciting opportunities for volunteers looking to connect further with their communities and contribute to a healthier environment.

 Volunteer opportunity: Seeking new Board Members